TeoMendoza/3D-Brawler/README.md

 - **Base Attack – Card Toss**: Throws razor-sharp playing cards in quick succession before reloading.
 - **Ability 1 – Confusion Charm**: A thrown cursed card that reverses an enemy’s movement controls if it connects.
-- **Ability 2 – Black Dust**: A short-ranged puff of smoke that blinds enemies facing Oscar.
+- **Ability 2 – Black Dust**: A short-ranged puff of smoke that blinds enemies facing The Magician.
 - **Ability 3 – Cloak and Sneak**: Turns invisible for a brief duration, leaving faint footprints behind.
-- **Ultimate – Final Act: Hypnotic Gaze**: Locks eyes with a target, stunning them if they keep Oscar in view.
+- **Ultimate – Final Act: Hypnotic Gaze**: The Magician can look at target(s), if the target has him in their view, they are movement stunned until he looks at a new target.

 ---